Differences Between Artificial and Natural Salt Therapy

 Salt Spa St. Augustine seeks to replicate the healing microclimate climate of a natural salt mine, also called speleotherapy, in our salt cave.

-Ministry of Polish Health, it sees up to 350 patients per year.
-The making of Salt Spa St. Augustine was inspired by the Wieliczka mine.
+Ministry of Polish Health, it treets up to 350 patients per year.
+The making of Salt Spa St. Augustine was inspired by the Wieliczka mine and its famous medical treatment facility.

-Speleotherapy, which involves breathing the mineral infused air of a salt mine, is one of the most effective alternative respiratory therapies.
-Many health conditions have been cured with this type of therapy.
-The cave air has a high microbiological cleanliness from fungi, pollen, bacteria and dust mites, which can cause allergic reactions or asthma attacks; it reduces any kind of irritation, and the diseased symptoms are reduced and completely eliminated when the patient is in the cave.
+Speleotherapy, which involves breathing the negatively ionized, mineral infused air of a salt mine, is one of the most effective alternative respiratory therapies.
+Salt is used medically in treatment of many health conditions with positive results.
+The cave’s air has a high microbiological cleanliness from fungi, pollen, bacteria and dust mites, which can cause allergic reactions or asthma attacks; it reduces any kind of irritation, and the diseased symptoms are reduced and completely eliminated when the patient is in the cave.

 Below are some of the special characteristics and benefits of a salt mine micro-climate used in speleotherapy: